imKashyap/DevConnector/README.md

 # DevConnector

 - A social network platform for developers.
-- The entire application is inspired from the course of Brad Traversy over MERN Stack availabe on Udemy.
+- The entire project is inspired from the course of Brad Traversy over MERN Stack availabe on Udemy.
+- It is a small social network app that includes authentication, profiles and forum posts.